isc-projects/kea/doc/guide/lease-expiration.rst

 reclaim them.
 This should not be a problem if the server is dealing with a temporary burst of expirations, because it should be able to eventually deal with them over time.
-However, if leases expire at a high rate for a longer period of time, the unreclaimed leases will pile up in the database.
+However, if leases expire at a high rate for a long period of time, the unreclaimed leases will pile up in the database.
 To notify the administrator that the current configuration does not satisfy the needs for reclamation of expired leases, the server issues a warning message in the log if it is unable to reclaim all